emissary-ingress/emissary/user-guide/oauth-oidc-auth.md

   ![](/images/scopes.png)

-4. In your newly created application, list the Domain and Callback URLs for your service and set the "Token Endpoint Authentication Method" to `None`.
+4. In your newly created application, click on the Settings tab, add the Domain and Callback URLs for your service and ensure the "Token Endpoint Authentication Method" is set to `None`.
+The default YAML installation of Ambassador Pro uses `/callback` for the URL, so the values should be the domain name that points to Ambassador, e.g., `example.com/callback` and `example.com`.

   ![](/images/Auth0_none.png)